 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Council's financial position or financial performance.
-Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
+Where a change is made, it is generally applied retrospectively (unless stated otherwise or unless the change is just a clarification of the accounting previously applied) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.